TV star faces NT court over chopper crash

 The widow of a reality TV star killed in a chopper crash has accused Netflix of “seriously lacking empathy or respect” for continuing to air the show.

-Danielle Wilson has written to Netflix urging the streaming platform to pull the popular TV series Wild Croc Territory which features Chris ‘Willow’ Wilson.
+Danielle Wilson has written to Netflix urging the streaming platform to pull the popular TV series Wild Croc Territory, which features her late husband Chris ‘Willow’ Wilson.

-It comes as executive producer and Outback Wrangler star Matt Wright made his first appearance in a Darwin court on Wednesday over a slew of charges related to the fatal crash.
+It came as executive producer and Outback Wrangler star Matt Wright made his first appearance in a Darwin court on Wednesday over a slew of charges related to the fatal crash.

 Wright, 43, is also accused of fabricating evidence, interfering with witnesses, making a false declaration and two counts of unlawful entry after the helicopter crashed into trees and the ground.